smpallen99/coherence/README.md

 * add lib/my_project/web/coherence_web.ex file
 * add lib/my_project/web/coherence_messages.ex file

 You should review your `config/config.exs` as there are a couple items you will need to customize like email address and mail api_key.
-If you don't edit the email_from value to something different than it's default emails may not be sent.
+If you don't edit the email_from value to something different than its default, emails may not be sent.

 See [Installer](#installer) for more install options.